rizac/stream2segment/README.md

 ### matplotlibrc

 A `matplotlibrc` file is included in the main root package.
-As said, matplotlib is not used by the program but from imported libraries, The included file sets the backend to 'TkAgg' so that we hide the "Turning interactive mode on" message (for Mac users)
+As said, matplotlib is not used by the program but from imported libraries, The included file sets the backend to 'Agg' so that we hide the "Turning interactive mode on" message (for Mac users)